The Bankrate promise

 What is Geico DriveEasy

-Geico created DriveEasy in an effort to help keep roads safer.
-The program currently helps encourage safe driving in the 26 states where it’s available.
-The app is telematics-based, which means that your information is transmitted to Geico via your smartphone.
-The app monitors your driving, checking for things like hard braking, how fast you turn a corner and even monitoring if you use your phone while driving.
+Like many of the best car insurance companies, Geico created its telematics program, DriveEasy, in an effort to help keep roads safer.
+The program currently helps encourage safe driving habits in the 27 states and Washington, D.C., where it’s available.
+The app is telematics-based, which means that your real-time driving information is transmitted to Geico via your smartphone.
+The app monitors your behind-the-wheel practices, checking for things like hard braking, how fast you turn a corner and even monitoring if you use your phone while driving.

-Why bother?
-Because Geico DriveEasy could save you money on your premium if the transmitted data proves you’re a safe driver.
-Geico makes your driving easy to manage.
+Signing up for DriveEasy could save you money on your premium if the telematics data proves that you’re a safe driver.
+In addition, the program is designed to be easy to manage.
 Once you’ve downloaded the app and logged in, you don’t need to open it again when you get in your car.
 Instead, it automatically records trip data as you drive as long as you remain logged in.
 The app can even distinguish between when you are the driver or passenger, or when you are riding public transportation.

 What does DriveEasy track?

-Although DriveEasy can’t monitor every factor of your driving, it does have the capability to determine some simple driving habits that indicate how well you drive.
-It can also log your trips, giving you a sense of how many miles you’ve traveled and where you might be able to make improvements to your driving.
+Although DriveEasy can’t monitor every factor of your driving, it does have the capability to analyze simple driving habits that indicate how safely you drive, such as hard braking, fast accelerations, speeding and cornering.
+The safer you drive, the higher your driving score will be up to 100 points.
+The app can also log your trips, giving you a sense of how many miles you’ve traveled and where you might be able to make improvements to your driving.

 Factors that impact your DriveEasy score

-- Braking: DriveEasy can tell how quickly you decelerate when you press the brakes.
+- Hard braking: DriveEasy can tell how quickly you decelerate when you press the brakes.
 Hard stops, where you slam on the brakes quickly, should be avoided unless necessary to avoid an accident.
+If DriveEasy determines a hard brake, predictive crash detection called Crash Assist will note your location and ask if you were in an accident, taking you to the claims section of the app to start a claim.
 Keep in mind that hard braking also impacts how much time the driver behind you has to come to a stop.

-- Distance travelled: With GPS technology, it’s easy for DriveEasy to monitor your travels.
+- Distance traveled: DriveEasy can monitor your trip through your phone’s location services.
 The app can also tell you about possible side routes you could take to save time and gas money.

 - Time of day: DriveEasy monitors the time of day because it’s more likely an accident will occur late at night than if you’re driving in the morning.
 Lots of nighttime and weekend driving may negatively impact your score.
 If late hours are when you tend to do most of your driving, DriveEasy may not be the best option for you.